ro-ko/ro-ko/README.md

 -->

 - 🔭 I’m currently studying on Jeonbuk Univ.
-- 🌱 I’m currently learning Deep learning with graph
+- 🌱 I’m currently learning Deep learning about graph and vision
 - 🤔 I’m looking for help with comment about my repos
 - 📫 How to reach me: 201719987@jbnu.ac.kr